The Forecast for the Australian Dollar in 2018

 Weekly Update: Australian Dollar

 Find out how the Australian Dollar has performed in the last week.
-These rates were correct at 11am 14.04.2018 AEST.
+These rates were correct at 8am 16.06.2018 AEST.
+Find out more here.

-The banks appear divided on how high the AUD will be trading by the end of the year.
-With the current exchange rate already trading above NAB’s and Westpac’s expectations, will they be following ANZ and CBA with another upgrade?
-And what could make the Aussie move higher?
+The banks appear divided on how much lower the AUD will be by the end of the year.
+With the current AUD/USD exchange rate trading below CBA's, ANZ's and NAB's expectations, will the ‘Big 4' banks start to downgrade their forecasts?
+Potentially.

-1. The US economy slows down and their central bank fails to increase interest rates, pressuring the USD
+1. The US economy picks up, US political risks ease, and their central bank increases interest rates, supporting the USD

-2. The Australian economy picks up along with inflation, increasing the risk of interest rate hikes from the RBA
+2. The Australian economy falters and inflation only slowly and gradually picks up, decreasing the risk of interest rate hikes from the RBA

 AUD Crosses Bank Forecasts

-Ongoing political uncertainties around Brexit and an economic slowdown for much of 2017 has meant that GBP is the most undervalued major exchange rate against the USD after the Japanese Yen.
-This is a key reason why the major banks have a flat profile for the AUD GBP in 2018.
+Ongoing political uncertainties around Brexit and an economic slowdown for much of 2017 has made the GBP the most undervalued major exchange rate against the USD.
+This uncertainty is a key reason why major banks lack conviction and have a flat profile for the AUD GBP in 2018.

-All the major banks we looked at expect the AUD/NZD exchange rate to maintain recent gains leading into the new year.
-A recovery in Australian commodity prices and rising risk appetite are key reasons stated for recent strength in the AUD NZD cross rate.
+All the major banks we looked at expect the AUD/NZD exchange rate to reverse recent declines near-term.
+The reason(s)?
+A recovery in key Australian commodity prices combined with a drop in key New Zealand commodity prices.

-In 2018, the outlook is dependent on movements in the US dollar and economic strength in Australia and New Zealand.
+By the end of the year, the majors are expecting the AUD/NZD exchange rate to fall to 1.07, with the exception of CBA who is predicting a rise to 1.1067.
+Commonly, the outlook is said to be dependent on movements in the US dollar and economic strength in Australia and New Zealand.

 General advice: The information on this site is of a general nature only.
 It does not take your specific needs or circumstances into consideration.
 You should look at your own personal situation and requirements before making any financial decisions.